Is our Recovery Center Right for You?

 7. Which medical services are available if I need them?

 Treatment for substance abuse can open the doors to other ailments.
 As your body gets rid of these harmful chemicals, you may need medical support for other health conditions.
 You must find out if the rehab you choose has a supervised detox program or if they provide assistance with pain management.
-Generally speaking, there are some medical situations which fall outside of the treatment program and may require prompt medical attention.
+Generally speaking, there are some medical situations that fall outside of the treatment program and may require prompt medical attention.
 Ensure that the rehab facility can offer more medical services just in case the need arises.

 8. What will be the structure of my program?